petrstepanov/root-eclipse/README.md

 I highly encourage everyone to build ROOT on their personal computer from source.
 This way many potential issues can be eliminated: mismatch between compiler versions and Python versions installed on your local computer.
 When compiling ROOT from source, it is possible to turn on a few optional features that are not available in the pre-compiled executable version.
 Finally, any serious development requires debugging functionality which is only possible when compiling ROOT from source.

 Scripts that install build CERN ROOT with debug symbols and all options turned on can be found below.
 ROOT framework can be installed on pretty much any OS.
-However, prerequisities -- required list of libraries and their names vary depending on the specific Linux distribution used.
-I created two versions of scripts that will work for two common personal linux distribution families: Ubuntu-based linux systems and Fedora distributions.
+However, prerequisities - required list of libraries and their names vary depending on the specific Linux distribution used.
+I created two versions of scripts that will work for common personal linux distribution families: Ubuntu-based linux systems and Fedora distributions.
 Installation instructions are following:

 ```
 mkdir -p ~/Downloads && cd ~/Downloads